joedanz/cf-project-tracker/install/README.txt

 You may need to reinitialize you app by adding a "?reinit" on the end of a URL.
 Also, be sure to keep the contents of your existing "userfiles" directory, which is stored under the web root by default.
+Upgrades from version 2.4 or prior should pay attention to any additional files to run in the upgrade directories.

 DEMO VERSION:
 A demo of this app can currently be found at http://ajaxcf.com/project